Defence Expenditure (NATO Target) Bill

 Groups Affected

-- The Ministry of Defence (MoD): The MoD will be directly responsible for meeting the 2% target and producing the annual reports.
+- The Ministry of Defence (MoD): The MoD will be directly responsible for meeting the 2% target and preparing the annual reports.

-- Parliament: Parliament will receive annual reports and explanations if the target isn't met, enabling scrutiny and accountability.
+- Parliament: Parliament will receive annual reports and statements regarding defence spending, enabling scrutiny and accountability.

 Powered by nyModel